fkie-cad/pcapFS/README.md

 # Building pcapFS
 As already mentioned, there are some dependencies which are not packaged for most Linux distributions.
 Moreover, you need a reasonably modern C++ compiler supporting at least C++14.
-Depending on your Linux distribution there are different steps required to get all dependencies of pcapFS.
-Have a look at the scripts [here](scripts/dependencies).
+When you are on an Ubuntu, Kali or Fedora system, you can simply run [scripts/dependencies/install-all-dependencies.sh](scripts/dependencies/install-all-dependencies.sh).
+Otherwise, have a look at the scripts [here](scripts/dependencies).

 Afterwards you can build pcapFS like:
 ```
 $ mkdir build
 $ cd build
 $ cmake ..
-$ make
+$ make -j$(nproc)
 ```

 # Using pcapFS